Dinosaur (TV series): Production

-The series was commissioned in 2022 by BBC Three, BBC Scotland, and Hulu.
-It was produced by Two Brothers in association with All3Media and created by Matilda Curtis and Ashley Storrie from an original idea by Curtis.
-It had Niamh McKeown as director and Brian Coffey as producer.
+The series was commissioned in 2022 by the BBC.
+It was produced by Two Brothers Pictures in association with All3Media and created by Matilda Curtis and Ashley Storrie from an original idea by Curtis.
+It has Niamh McKeown as director and Brian Coffey as producer.
 In May 2023, American streaming service Hulu co-commissioned the series.

 Storrie has said playing the role of Nina, a young autistic woman, has helped her in certain ways with her own autism diagnosis.
 Storrie, speaking in 2024 said it was a liberating experience playing the role of Nina: "The good thing about being Nina is she’s an unmasked autistic person so a lot of the things that take a lot of pressure for me to do every day, to just behave like a normal person, I didn’t have to do.
 It was good for the brief time we filmed Dinosaur, and that was so nice,” she says.

 A second series was commissioned in November 2024.